SwissDataScienceCenter/renku/docs/developer/services/knowledge_graph.rst

 Detail of messages:

 1. client sends a mutation request as described above
-2. mutation service sends back an acknowledgement message containing the request and its assigned **uuid**
+2. mutation service sends back an acknowledgment message containing the request and its assigned **uuid**
 3. client requests status of mutation identified by **uuid** received at (2 request received)
 4. mutation service sends back the mutation status